 CCTE Almuni Spotlight: Dr. Tiffany DeJaynes, Communication and Education, Ed.
-D. 2010By mst • Jan 30th, 2013 • Category: Communication, Computing, and Technology Education
+D. 2010By mst • Jan 30th, 2013 • Category: Communication, Media, and Learning Technologies Design

 Dr. Tiffany DeJaynes, Communication and Education, 2010, focused her doctoral research on adolescent literacies through the lens of multimodal pedagogies and digital technologies.
 Before attending Teachers College, Dr. DeJaynes, a native of Kansas City, MO, earned an M.A. in English in Language, Literature, and Composition from the University of Kansas.